roysoumya/knowledge-aware-med-classification/README.md

 ![Proposed Knowledge-aware BERT model](Bert_plus_med.png)

-### Setting up the environment
-1. Mention the requirements.txt file and instructions to form the virtual environment

-2. How to train and test the deep learning models.
-If possible, provide a table with results as well as total running time.
-Also mention the GPU architecture details.

 ### Running Bert-plus models

 The code files in the form of self-contained Jupyter notebooks is available at: "src/ProposedKnowledgeAwareModel/"